statechannels/website/server/docs/getting-started.md

 ## Introduction

-Counterfactual is a development framework that makes it easy to build dapps on Ethereum that take advanatge of state channels.
+Counterfactual is a web development framework that makes it easy to build dapps on Ethereum that take advanatge of state channels.
 State channels are an “off-chain” or “layer 2” technique that allow your dapp to be instant and fee-less, while still retaining the security of an on-chain application.

-State channels are particularly useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
+State channels are useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
 For instance, a board game dapp where users take turns applying actions to the board until a winner emerges and is rewarded with some money.

 In this guide, we’ll build a simple game using the Counterfactual framework.
 The game is called High Roller: a dice game where two users stake ETH, roll two dice, and the one with the higher roll wins all of the staked money.

-To streamline the guide, we’ve built a bot to automatically accept requests to play High Roller; this means you only have to code the UI for the first player (the one who proposes to play the game).

 ### How does Counterfactual work?

-For users, Counterfactual provides a safe central wallet in MetaMask for state channel funds and for tracking state in open channels.

-For developers, Counterfactual disentangles the UI of the dapp from the formal logic of the game being implemented.

-### For Users
+## For Users

-Users install the Counterfactual MetaMask plugin, which creates an Ethereum account in MetaMask managed by the Counterfactual Node.
-Funds in this account are used to fund the individual channels that players choose to open in any specific Counterfactual app.
+Users interact with Counterfactual dapps through their wallet-enabled web browser.
+In this Getting Started Guide, we'll be using  MetaMask and the Counterfactual MetaMask plugin.
+Check out the installation guide [INSERT LINK TO INSTALL GUIDE HERE](no link yet).

+INSERT DIAGRAM-USER HERE

+The Counterfactual framework is designed build web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
+For us just means that each user already has an established ledger channel with a server-like entity we call the Intermediary.
+Each user's browser wallet will contain a dedicated ethereum address that contains available funds for dapps hosted by a given Intermediary.
+In this Getting Started Guide, we'll use the Counterfactual Playground Server as our Intermediary; you can sign up for an account [here](https://playground.counterfactual.com/).

+When two users agree to install an instance of a dapp via the Playground, the Playground will allocate funds from their dedicated addresses into a virtual channel for the dapp instance.

+INSERT DIAGRAM FUNDVCHANN HERE

 ### For Developers